akhilandeswariVegi/CartWiz/README.md

 * Search Functionality: A powerful search feature allows searching for products by entering keywords or specific product names.
 This helps locate items efficiently and accurately, saving time and effort.

-With these features, Cart Hub aims to simplify the shopping experience, providing users with a seamless journey from browsing to checkout.
+With these features, Cart Wiz aims to simplify the shopping experience, providing users with a seamless journey from browsing to checkout.

 **Note**: There is a known issue in retrieval of image url's.
 So working on it to replace with any online API.

-## User Interface of Cart Hub
+## User Interface of Cart Wiz
 <img width="1470" alt="Screenshot 2024-06-12 at 10 57 01 PM" src="https://github.com/akhilandeswariVegi/Cart_Hub/assets/22704150/662c857b-7014-4af2-842a-42729ac0cb6c">
 <img width="1470" alt="Screenshot 2024-06-12 at 10 56 53 PM" src="https://github.com/akhilandeswariVegi/Cart_Hub/assets/22704150/e9f34f58-8770-4d60-94cd-3108df9166a2">
 <img width="1470" alt="Screenshot 2024-06-12 at 10 56 28 PM" src="https://github.com/akhilandeswariVegi/Cart_Hub/assets/22704150/bdf47c96-6a71-4717-8c79-28224b26b5dd">